AzureIoTGBB/mxchip-to-iot-edge/modules/module3.md

 To bulid the firmware, first we need to 'verify' it  (in 'arduino' speak, that's the same as 'compile').
 To do so, hit CTRL-ALT-R.  That will compile the code and tell if you have any errors.

 Once that is done, we are ready to push the new fireware to the MXChip.
-In the bottom right hand of VS Code, click on the "<Select Board Type>" button and pick "TODO:  get board type".
+In the bottom right hand of VS Code, click on the "<Select Board Type>" button and for the "Selected Board", pick "AZ3166" (which is the model number for the MXChip).
 Also, if you still see "<Select Serial Port>", click on that to select the right serial port that represents your plugged in MXChip.

 To push the firmware, hit CTRL-ALT-U (for 'upload').
 You'll see the code get 'verified' again, and then see it pushed to the MXChip device.
 You'll then see the MXChip device reset itself and start to boot.